ziruichen97/SideNotes/README.md

 # SideNotes

-SideNotes is a browser extension that allows users to save webpages for later reading and add custom notes to them.
+"SideNotes" is a browser extension that allows users to save webpages for later reading and add custom notes to them.
+All notes are saved in a local database, and users can review and manage their saved links and notes through the extension's popup interface.
+When you reopen the extension, you can still see the existing notes and continue to add new notes to the saved webpages.It will boost your productivity and reading experience.
+Hop on to the chrome web store to check it out!

 ## Features